 Play audiobooks.
 Start listening to audiobooks in the car whenever you’re driving your child around.
 Play them while your child is going down for a nap, playing quietly, or settling in for the night.
 This will prepare them for listening to longer books (and it’s also fun and helps develop their language skills).

 Occupy little hands.
 Don’t discourage them from enjoying chapter books because you expect them to sit still during the whole reading.
 If reading time feels like a struggle, let them play with Legos or color while they listen.
-Their little brains can still follow the story even though their hands are busy.
+Their little brains can still follow the story despite their busy hands.

 Find that magical book.
 Discover your child’s interests.
 I was just convinced that my preschool-aged son would love The Little House in the Big Woods with all of the manly pioneering pursuits of Pa Ingalls.
 But trying to make it through a whole chapter was like pulling teeth!
 At the time, my preschooler was fascinated by goblins, which is why he was so excited about reading The Hobbit.
 Figure out what will strike your child’s fancy.
 Every child is different!

 Find editions with lots of illustrations.
-Books like Mrs. Piggle-Wiggle and Charlotte’s Web have lots of little illustrations throughout that ease transition from picture books to longer books.
+Books like Mrs. Piggle-Wiggle and Charlotte’s Web have many little illustrations that ease the transition from picture books to longer books.
 Our copy of The Hobbit is full of beautiful illustrations, and I think the images helped keep our preschooler’s attention.

 And in the meantime, relish those picture books.
 You never grow out of good picture books!

 I love book lists.
-So, I’ve compiled a list of chapter books that might be a good introduction to longer read alouds, but they vary widely in difficulty.
-What surprised me with my preschooler is that he preferred books on topics that deeply interested him, even if they had very complex language.
+So, I’ve compiled a list of chapter books that might be a good introduction to longer read-alouds, but they vary widely in difficulty.
+What surprised me about my preschooler is that he preferred books on topics that deeply interested him, even if they had very complex language.
 You might be surprised to discover what book your child falls in love with!
 Happy reading!

 - Charlotte’s Web by E.B.
 White